davereid/drush-patchfile/README.md

 one Drush make file (and most projects do), you can define a patches.make that "includes" the other files.

+_Example patches.make for a Drush Make project that references any files that contain patches:_
 ```ini
 # Our project contains patches for both Drupal core and contrib modules/themes.
 includes[] = "drupal-org.make"